devchia254/facerecognitionbrain/README.md

 ![App Snapshot](./README_resources/gif-loginpage.gif)

 A web app that can detect multiple faces submitted from an image URL.
-This is the source code of the front-end.
-To see the back-end, [click here](https://github.com/devchia254/facedetection-api).
+This is the source code of the **Front-end**.
+To see the Back-end, [**click here**](https://github.com/devchia254/facedetection-api).

 ## Info
 - The Front-end is created using the `create-react-app `boilerplate from [Facebook](https://github.com/facebook/create-react-app).